ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

   Any object from the library will satisfy the protocol if it has the method, without you needing to make it inherit from anything.
-  This decoupling is very powerful in a language as dynamic as Python, where often we "duck type" through frameworks--now you can put an actual type annotation on it.
+  This decoupling is very powerful in a language as dynamic as Python, where often we "duck type" through frameworks--now you can put an type annotation on it.

 - You need generic interfaces or extension of existing ones.
   Protocols are useful for creating ad-hoc interfaces that might not have been foreseen initially.